Kim Kardashian Broke Down Telling Ellen DeGeneres About Her Robbery

 "Like I said, everyone gets so excited when they get things," she continued as a photo of her family flashed on screen.
 "Of course when you get engaged you're going to show off your ring.
 People, if they get a new car, I don't care what kind it is, you get so proud and you get so happy and you show that off on social media.
 But it's just not worth it.
 I don't care about that stuff.
 I don't care to show off the way that I used to...
 It's just not who I am anymore."

-She then claimed that the robbers had been "following me for two years" because of the buzz surrounding her jewelry.
+She then claimed that the robbers had been "following me for two years" because of the buzz surrounding her jewellery.

-"It’s not to say that I’ll never wear jewelry again or anything like that," she said.
-"I truly don’t know if I’d ever feel comfortable, I truly don’t know if I’d ever wear real jewelry again.
+"It’s not to say that I’ll never wear jewellery again or anything like that," she said.
+"I truly don’t know if I’d ever feel comfortable, I truly don’t know if I’d ever wear real jewellery again.
 My whole life has changed in terms of how I travel and what security [I have].”

 Watch her interview below.